eyra/feldspar/README.md

 ### Port API examples

-Below you can find examples on how to use the Port API in your `script.py`
+Below some examples on how to use the Port API in your `script.py`

 <details>
     <summary>Main function</summary>